 In 2001, Edmonton’s first Kindness Conference and the Kindness Awards were formed.
 Actually, the first for Canada.
 We received nominations from all across Canada for the awards.
 Ten Awards were given out to nominees.

-This White Paper was originally written and published in 2002 by Mari-Lyn Hudson Harris.
+This White Paper Profiting with Virtuousness 2002 was originally written and published in 2002 by Mari-Lyn (Hudson) Harris.
+Still popular today!!